NormFrenette/GatsbyBlog/content/blog/Looper/design-options/index.md

 The Looper can be build in three different options:

 1. Looper+Buffer: Integrated input/output.
-2. Looper+Buffer: separate design
+2. Looper+Buffer: separate design.
-3. Looper only (no Buffer)
+3. Looper only (no Buffer).

 ### The Buffer - Why?